2023–24 North American winter: Seasonal forecasts

 On October 19, 2023, the National Oceanic and Atmospheric Administration's Climate Prediction Center released its U.S. Winter Outlook.
-The temperature and precipitation outlooks reflected the likelihood of a El Niño pattern that was already in place during most of the winter.
+The temperature and precipitation outlooks reflected the likelihood of an El Niño pattern that was already in place during most of the winter.
 The forecast called for warmer than average temperatures across much of the northern United States, as well as the East Coast, with near-average temperatures in the central United States.
 The forecast also called for drier than average conditions across the northern United States, and wetter than average conditions in much of the southern United States.
 Earlier on October 4, 2023, AccuWeather released their winter prediction.
-They called for a El Niño; their forecast called for the Southeastern United States and California to be wetter than average, some of which could form severe weather outbreaks.
+They called for an El Niño; their forecast called for the Southeastern United States and California to be wetter than average, some of which could form severe weather outbreaks.
 The Midwestern United States was predicted to have higher temperatures and drier conditions than average.
-AccuWeather notes that cities like Boston, New York City, Philadelphia, and Pittsburgh are expected to have more snowfall than last winter.
+AccuWeather noted that cities like Boston, New York City, Philadelphia, and Pittsburgh were expected to have more snowfall than the previous winter.

 The predictions for the West Coast were that storms will occur commonly in the winter.